Alabama vs. Maryland Predictions & Picks - NCAA Tournament Second Round

 - Pick OU:

-Alabama has put together a 20-12-0 record against the spread this season, while Maryland is 20-11-0.
-The Crimson Tide are 15-17-0 and the Terrapins are 11-20-0 in terms of hitting the over.
-The teams average 152.9 points per game, 8.4 more points than this matchup's total.
-Alabama is 4-6 against the spread and 8-2 overall over its last 10 contests, while Maryland has gone 6-4 against the spread and 6-4 overall.
+Alabama is 20-12-0 against the spread this season compared to Maryland's 20-11-0 ATS record.
+A total of 15 out of the Crimson Tide's games this season have gone over the point total, and 11 of the Terrapins' games have gone over.
+The teams combine to score 152.9 points per game, 10.4 more points than this matchup's total.
+Over the last 10 contests, Alabama has a 4-6 record against the spread while going 8-2 overall.
+Maryland has gone 6-4 against the spread and 6-4 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.